PanDAWMS/panda-docs/docs/source/client/pchain.rst

      - The execution string
    * - opt_containerImage
      - Container image name (string. optional)
+   * - opt_args
+     - To define additional output files in --outputs

 For example, the following pseudo-code snippet has a single loop